Abdulmumin1/tiny.cc/README.md

 # tiny.cc

-A web service that generates screenshots of websites on demand.
-It uses Puppeteer for headless browser rendering, stores screenshots in S3 for caching, and implements rate limiting with Redis.
+A web service that generates screenshots of web pages.
+It uses Puppeteer for headless browser rendering, stores screenshots in S3 compact storage

 ## Installation